chasestarr/bazel-js/src/multiple-graphql/README.md

 again in the future.

 Installing `node_modules` locally and running through exec seems to work fine:
+(This turned out to be incorrect because I did not set `hoist=false` in the .npmrc file)

 ```
 multiple-graphql on main $ pnpm install
 multiple-graphql on main $ pnpm exec graphql-inspector diff old.graphql new.graphql